jfcloutier/karma_agency/notes/cognition_actor.md

   * This drives the SOM to add levels until clear fitness trends appear
   * Afforded control over fitness makes up fo resource consumption from adding levels to the SOM

-## Regulating (to respond to fitness risks)
+## Regulating (to respond to fitness measures)

+* The agent's fitness actors (fullness, integrity and engagement) each keep track of an agent fitness measure.
+  * The agent starts life with highest fullness, highest integrity and lowest engagement (all initially broadcasted)
+* When a measure changes, the fitness actor emits an event listened to by all CAs (and meta-CAs)
+* In each time frame, a CA responds to the latest brodacasted measure while its high or low
+* It responds to
-* Low fullness
+  * low fullness by
-  * Get rid of remembered policies (least effective first)
+    * getting rid of an ineffective policy (if any)
-  * Get rid of beliefs (least cared about first)
+    * else getting rid of an irrelevant belief (if any)
-  * Forgetting states (oldest first)
+    * else forgetting the oldest state (unless it supports held beliefs)
+  * high fullness by
+    * trying to upgrade the causal theory
-* Low integrity
+  * low integrity by
-  * Set a higher pleasantness threshold for triggering intents (reduces likelihood to act)
+    * ratcheting up pleasantness threshold for triggering intents (reduces likelihood to act)
-* Low engagement
+  * high integrity or low engagement
-  * Set a lower pleasantness threshold for triggering intents (increase likelihood to act)
+    * ratcheting down pleasantness threshold for triggering intents (increases likelihood to act)
-  * Refresh causal theory to discover previously missed causes to act
-  * When threshold is 0, even neutral beliefs will be validated (babbling)
+      * When threshold is 0, even neutral beliefs will be validated
+  * high fullness and high integrity
+    * babbling